 You can use a drill, but a cordless impact driver on the middle setting works wonders for this type of work.

-That’s how to use a Kreg Jig.
+And that’s how to use a Kreg pocket hole jig.
 Practice a few times on various pieces of scrap material to get the technique down, then have at it!
 We’d love for you to share the projects you’ve made with us.
 Happy creating!